teiniker/teiniker-lectures-arduino/basics/interrupts/external-interrupt/README.md

-# Interrupts
+# External Interrupts

-The Arduino framework allows to setup functions which will be called automatically, whenever a certain type of event happens.
-They are called **interrupt service routines (ISR)**.

-Each time the interrupt fires, the ISR function will be called.
-The ISR function must not return any value, nor does it receive any parameters.
-The processing it carries out should be kept **as short as possible**.
-If it requires to access any **variable** in the main part of the sketch, then these must be defined as **volatile**.

-**External interrupts** are limited in number on some AVR microcontrollers.
+External interrupts are limited in number on some AVR microcontrollers.

-The ATmega328P family has only two of them:
+The **ATmega328P** family has only two of them:
 * Arduino pin D2 is connected to the AVR controller's **INT0** interrupt
-* Arduino pin D3 is connected to the AVR controller's **INT1** interrupt These are high-priority interrupts, only REST is higher, and INT0 takes priority if two arrive together.
+* Arduino pin D3 is connected to the AVR controller's **INT1** interrupt These are high-priority interrupts, only REST is higher, and `INT0` takes priority if two arrive together.

-## Wiring Diagram
+_Example:_ External Interrupt

 ![External Interrupt](ExternalInterrupt.png)

 In practice, switches bounce quite a lot, so we could use the **MC14490 Hex Contact Bounce Eliminator** chip to improve our circuit.

-## Source Code

 The following code lets the green LED blink (one second on, one second off).
 If we push the button, immediately the red LED will switch its state.